prgf87/be-nc-news-project/README.md

 `npm test`

-Once you are happy that everything is setup correctly and all tests are passing, you can now seed the online database by changing the `.env.production` file to your own `DATABASE_URL` and run the server by using the command `npm run start`.
+Once you are happy that everything is setup correctly and all tests are passing, you can now seed the online database by changing the `.env.production` file to your own `DATABASE_URL` and host the seed to your databse by using the command `npm run seed-prod`.

-Thank you and good luck!
+Thank you for following along with me and have fun!